It will happen again. Like it did last time.

 I don’t want to wake so I squeeze my eyes closed.
 I clamp them tightly shut and only wish I could do the same with my ears.
 That I could stop this replay, for I know how it ends.

 I listen as we go around again.
 I listen to Daddy denouncing her God.
 I listen to Daddy’s logical arguments against religion.
 I listen to her object.
-I listen to Daddy’s fists objecting her objections.
+I listen to Daddy’s fists objecting to her objections.

 I listen with dread.